-These are developmental milestones which play an important role in the baby’s life.
+These are developmental milestones that play an important role in the baby’s life.

 Language milestones include not only language and speaking but also babbling, imitating, vocalizing, developing new vocabulary, combining words and sentences.